Ayuei/rustencrypter/README.md

 ## TODOs
 - [ ] Release compiled binaries for all platforms
+- [ ] Add an optional flag for an output file
 - [ ] Add authentication for tamper detection (signatures)
 - [ ] Add support for embedded encryption and decryption chaining
 - [ ] Refactor for speed using callbacks
 - [ ] Fix some race conditions in the test cases
 - [ ] Multi-threads or Async for directory encryption/decryption
 - [ ] Add python bindings (personal project)

+Feel to do any pull requests or let me know about any issues.